Advertisement

 Key Takeaways

-• Sleep happens in ~90-minute cycles, each containing 4 distinct stages
+• Sleep runs in ~90-minute cycles, each with 4 stages that do different jobs

-• REM sleep processes emotions and consolidates memories—it increases toward morning
+• REM sleep processes emotions and locks in memories — it stacks up toward morning

 01 The Architecture of Sleep